What about stewardship? (31/3/11)

 Thirdly this was given and laid at the apostles feet…but GIVEN 100% for NEEDS (in most churches today on average less than 5% is given to poor.
 (What proportion of your churches finances go to the poor?.....Please go and investigate)

-Forthly this could also relate to the fact that Jesus had promised the imminent ‘TOTAL DESTRUCTION of Jerusalem’…which happened in AD 70.
-There was no point in keeping their homes.
+Forthly this relates to the fact that Jesus had promised the imminent ‘TOTAL DESTRUCTION of Jerusalem’…which happened in AD 70.
+There was no point in keeping spare homes or unused land.

-Fifthly there is NO teaching to the Gentile believers to do this …nor was this recorded to have been practiced anywhere else in the New Testament.
+Fifthly there is NO scripture teaching Gentile believers to do this …nor was this recorded to have been practiced anywhere else in the New Testament.

-The apostolic teaching only requires supporting our families...and encourages GENEROSITY to the poor!
+The apostolic teaching only requires supporting our families...and strongly encourages GENEROSITY to the poor....and support of itinerant ministers!

-And now ‘the mother of all’ misrepresented scriptures ……
+And now ‘the most misrepresented scripture of all' ……

 (One which is almost always used in churches worldwide at collection times)